Key takeaways

 This…is where things start getting tricky.

 See, what we’ve avoided bringing up until this point are the legal complexities of recording audio.
-Depending on where you’re located, and where the other call participant(s) is/are located, there are variances in the laws that govern when and how recordings can be made.
+Depending on where you’re located and where the other call participant(s) is/are located, there are variances in the laws that govern when and how recordings can be made.

 For example, some states in the US adhere to a legal principle known as “one-party consent.”
 This means that as long as one participant in a conversation is aware of, and consents to, the recording of audio, then said recording is legal and above board.
 Not all locations operate this way, however, and some are far more strict.

 Businesses typically sidestep most of this mess by just declaring the potential of audio recording upfront.
 If you’ve ever heard, “This call may be recorded for quality assurance and training purposes,” that’s what they’re doing.
 By continuing the call, your consent can be legally implied, so you’re in the clear.
-We imagine that, in some fashion or another, that’s what you’re doing when you record business calls.
+I imagine that, in some fashion or another, that’s what you’re doing when you record business calls.

 The reason this is such a problem on Android devices is this: Google and the rest of the brands that make up the Android device market seem to have taken steps to minimize their legal culpability as the facilitators of legal infractions.
-The hardware of most Android phones support call recording.
+The hardware of most Android phones supports call recording.
 But recent updates to both firmware and software have rendered it all but inaccessible to many of them.

 You can still achieve call recording on Android, but reliability and dependability are still fairly elusive, and depending on the device you’re using, the process required to even enable it can be…challenging…to put it lightly.
 In the end, you may be better off circumventing the entire issue, possibly by using a VoIP service to handle the whole process.